 What Are Garlic Scapes?

-Which type of garlic do you grow?
-Hardneck garlic forms curly flower stalks called scapes which can be used to make a fantastic garlic scape pesto.
+Garlic is classified as either softneck or hardneck.
+Hardneck garlic, which is generally grown in the north, forms curly flower stalks called scapes and can be used to make a fantastic garlic scape pesto.

 DISCLOSURE: In order for me to pay my blogging expenses, I may receive monetary compensation for my endorsement and/or link to products mentioned on this blog.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.